canonical/snapd/HACKING.md

 ### Setting up your build environment

 If your Go environment (e.g. `GOPATH`) is already configured, you should skip this step.
-The go environment setup can be added to your shell login script (e.g. ~/.bashrc for bash) for automatic setup (after a terminal restart).
+The Go environment setup can be added to your shell login script (e.g. ~/.bashrc for bash) for automatic setup (after a terminal restart).

 ```